Aurorastation/Aurora.3/vueui/README.md

 ```DM
 #define UIDEBUG
 ```
- - Use `\vueui\template.html` in Internet explorer / Microsoft Edge to use inspector to analyze ui behaviour.
-Also don't forget to copy paste data from actual ui to this debug ui inside template's code.
+ - Use URL provided by debug info in Internet explorer / Microsoft Edge to use inspector to analyze ui behaviour.

 ## Vue syntax
 You should look at [official Vue.js guide](https://vuejs.org/v2/guide/syntax.html).
 As it's more detailed and more accurate than any explanation that could have been written here.